litehex/merchant-sdk-php/README.md

 # merchant-sdk-php
-This is an official PHP SDK for the [merchant-sdk](https://docs.litehex.com/merchant-sdk)
+This is official PHP SDK for the [merchant-sdk](https://docs.litehex.com/merchant-sdk)

 ## Installation
 ```